Thairo Estrada Player Props: Giants vs. Tigers

-On Saturday, Thairo Estrada (on the back of going 3-for-5 with a double, a home run and an RBI) and the San Francisco Giants play the Detroit Tigers, whose starting pitcher will be Michael Lorenzen.
-First pitch is at 1:10 PM ET.
+The San Francisco Giants, including Thairo Estrada (hitting .375 in his past 10 games, with four doubles, three home runs, four walks and five RBI), battle starter Matthew Boyd and the Detroit Tigers at Comerica Park, Sunday at 1:10 PM ET.

-In his last appearance, he racked up two extra-base hits (3-for-5 with a double, a home run and an RBI) against the Tigers.
+He racked up two hits (going 2-for-6 with a double) in his last game against the Tigers.

 Thairo Estrada Game Info & Props vs. the Tigers